 The Animal Behavior Institute provides academic assistance to students through embedded course mechanisms and direct student-faculty interaction.
 Students that are contemplating withdrawal from a course, or that may fail to satisfactorily complete all requirements, are encouraged to seek additional help from their instructor or their academic advisor.
-Students may retake courses as necessary to receive a passing grade; we do not put students on academic probation or suspension, nor do we terminate students unless they are dismissed due to inappropriate conduct.

-Student Conduct and Conditions For Dismissal
+Students may es as necessary to reng grade; we do not put cademic probation or or do we terminate ess they aredismissed onduct and Conditions For Dismissal

 ABI promotes active and open discussion among our students and faculty.
-We simply require that it's done in a civil and lawful manner - whether it's posting on our discussion boards, participating in the Student Café or using our system to e-mail someone directly.
+We simply require that it's done in a civil and lawful manner whether it's posting on our discussion boards, participating in the Student Café or using our system to e-mail someone directly.
 Accordingly, you agree to use ABI for lawful purposes only.
 You may not use or allow others to use your ABI membership to:

-- Post or transmit any content that is abusive, vulgar, obscene, hateful, fraudulent, threatening, harassing, defamatory, or which discloses private or personal matters concerning any person; - Post or transmit any material that you don't have the right to transmit under law (such as copyrighted material, trade secrets or securities) or under contractual or fiduciary relationships (such as nondisclosure agreements); - Post, transmit, or link to sexually explicit material;
+- Post or transmit any content that is abusive, vulgar, obscene, hateful, fraudulent, threatening, harassing, defamatory, or which discloses private or personal matters concerning any person; - Post or transmit any material that you don't have the right to transmit under law (such as copyrighted material, trade secrets or securities) or under contractual or fiduciary relationships (such as nondisclosure agreements);

-- Impersonate any person, or falsely state or otherwise misrepresent your affiliation with a person or entity; - Post or transmit any advertising, promotional materials, or other forms of solicitation including chain letters and pyramid schemes; - Intentionally violate any other applicable law or regulation while accessing and using our site; - Intentionally post or transmit any file that contains viruses, corrupted files, "Trojan Horses," or any other contaminating or destructive features that may damage someone else's computer.
+- Post, transmit, or link to sexually explicit material; - Impersonate any person, or falsely state or otherwise misrepresent your affiliation with a person or entity; - · Post or transmit any advertising, promotional materials, or other forms of solicitation including chain letters and pyramid schemes; - Intentionally violate any other applicable law or regulation while accessing and using our site; - Intentionally post or transmit any file that contains viruses, corrupted files, "Trojan Horses," or any other contaminating or destructive features that may damage someone else's computer.